djangoindia/talks/README.md

 ## Code of Conduct

-By participating in djangoIndia talks, you agree to abide by our [Code of Conduct](https://djangoindia.org/coc).
+By participating in Django India talks, you agree to abide by our [Code of Conduct](https://djangoindia.org/coc).

 ## Contact